chef-boneyard/chef-web-docs-2016/step_resource/step_resource_mdadm_assemble_raid_array.rst

 ..
 This is an included how-to.

 ..
-To create and assemble a |raid| 1 array from two disks with a 64k chunks size:
+To create and assemble a |raid| 1 array from two disks with a 64k chunk size:

 .. code-block:: ruby